knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_2.md

 Locker >
 ```

-If you take a look at all the folders directly available to you, you may find folders such as  Science, History, Math, English, Ethics, so on and so forth.
-At the Locker level, you are not able to access the Quiz 1 from Physics class.
+If you take a look at all the folders directly available to you, you may find folders such as Physics, Chemistry, History, Math, English, Ethics, so on and so forth.
+At the Locker level, you are not able to access the Quiz 1.

-In order to get to the quiz, you will have to, one by one, go through the folders.
+In order to get to the quiz, you will have to, one by one, go through the folders as follows:

-Say you are inside the "Desktop" directory, and it's path is as follows:

 ```
-Locker > Science >
+Locker > Physics >
 ```

 ```
-c: > Users > Andrei > Desktop
+Locker > Physics > Quizzes
 ```

-If I am currently in the "Desktop" directory, then I can call

-what is file (review), what is direcotyr, why need to change it. what is the current working directory, ...

-single-level directory
-two-level directory => need to navigate
+At which point you will have direct access to Quiz 1.

+The working directory is the folder which you are "in" and have opened in front of you; this is the folder whose subfolders and files you can directly access.
+For instance, in order to access Quiz 1, the working directory had to be the Quizzes folder.
+In order to view all the different courses you are taking, you must go to the Locker "folder" and have that be your working directory.

 # Questions
+Q1: What are some examples of hardware components in a computer?

+---
+Q2: Can you give examples of software applications you use on a daily basis?

+---
-Q1: (Multiple choice question) Which of the following is the OS tasked with?
+Q3: (Multiple choice question) Which of the following is the OS tasked with?

 1. Memory Management: Manages computer memory, allocating and tracking memory resources for programs, ensuring efficient utilization and preventing conflicts between different processes.